 Documentation from Hospital Urgent Care Centres or Emergency Departments

-Students should request that an SMC* be filled out.
-Students may bring this form with them, or request alternative Emergency Department documentation.
-Documentation should be secured at the time of the initial visit to the Emergency Department.Where it is not possible for a student to have an SMC* completed by the attending physician, the student must request documentation sufficient to demonstrate that his/her ability to meet his/her academic responsibilities was seriously affected.
+If a Student Medical Certificate (SMC) is required, students who require emergency medical treatment should request an SMC be completed at the time of the initial Emergency Department visit.Where it is not possible for a student to have an SMC completed by the attending physician, the student must request alternative Emergency Department documentation sufficient to demonstrate that his/her ability to meet his/her academic responsibilities was seriously affected.

 See also "Deferrals & Accommodation for Medical Illness" in the MPS Handbook.